-The companies Ricardo, QinetiQ and PSA Peugeot Citroën presented, on June 2, 2006, their prototype: a Citroën Berlingo Multispace hybrid diesel which should emit only 99 g / km of CO2 (ie a consumption of 3,75 liters per cent).
-Its CO2 emissions are therefore 30% lower than that of standard diesel vehicles.
-This project, Efficient-C, is the first result of the Department for Transport's (Ultra-Low Carbon Car Challenge) program (DfT, Ministry of Transport).
-This £ 10 million (approx. € 15 million) program was created in April 2003 and is administered by the Energy Savings Trust.
+The companies Ricardo, QinetiQ and PSA Peugeot Citroën presented, on June 2, 2006, their prototype: a Citroën Berlingo Multispace diesel hybrid which should emit only 99 g / km of CO2 (ie a consumption of 3,75 liters per hundred).
+Its CO2 emissions are therefore 30% lower than those of standard diesel vehicles.
+This project, Efficient-C, is the first result of the “Ultra-Low Carbon Car Challenge” program of the Department for Transport (DfT, Ministry of Transport).
+This £ 10 million (approximately € 15 million) program was created in April 2003 and is administered by the Energy Savings Trust.

-Its purpose is to encourage the development of practical “clean” vehicles: it only concerns family-size five-door cars.
-The Efficient-C project, which cost 3 million pounds (approximately 4,4 million euros) over 2 years, received 1,5 million pounds (approximately 2,2 million euros) from the DfT .
-Two other projects have been funded under this program: one is blocked since the feasibility study and the other, led by the company Zytek, should be completed next year
+Its aim is to encourage the development of practical “clean” vehicles: it only concerns family-sized five-door cars.
+The Efficient-C project, which cost 3 million pounds (about 4,4 million euros) over 2 years, received 1,5 million pounds (about 2,2 million euros) from the DfT .
+Two other projects were funded under this program: one has been blocked since the feasibility study and the other, led by the company Zytek, should be completed next year.

-Ricardo, an engineering and consulting company for the automotive industry, responsible for the project, supplied the control systems for the hybrid engine and was involved in integrating it into the vehicle.
-PSA Peugeot Citroën, for its part, supplied the base vehicle, the hybrid engine components and the vehicle control systems.
-QinetiQ, a partially privatized company moved from the military DERA, provided its skills for energy storage, in particular for the battery and electrical cable networks.
+Ricardo, an engineering and consulting company for the automotive industry, responsible for the project, supplied the control systems for the hybrid engine and was involved in the integration of this into the vehicle.
+PSA Peugeot Citroën, for its part, supplied the base vehicle, the components for the hybrid engine and the vehicle control systems.
+QinetiQ, a partially privatized company transformed from the military DERA, provided its skills for energy storage, in particular for the battery and power cable networks.

 The choice of the Citroën Berlingo may seem strange for a contest concerning familliales car with five doors.
 Its aerodynamic characteristics are quite different from those of standard C-class vehicles.
 However, its interior is more spacious, making it more functional for testing control equipment.
 The prototype presented in June 2 2006 is compatible with European regulations Euro IV and is equipped with the following technologies:

-- a compact 23 kW and 288 V direct current electric motor mounted between the diesel engine and the drive shaft; it can provide up to 130 Nm of additional torque;
+- a compact 23 kW and 288 V direct current electric motor mounted between the diesel engine and the transmission shaft; it can provide up to 130 Nm of additional torque;

 - a 5-speed manual gearbox;